True crime: The murder that changed reality TV

 Cronin, who went on to create the successful Below Deck reality franchise for Bravo, says the incident "lenses every conversation [I have] during the approval process for a contestant or a cast member."
 And that vigilance doesn't cease once production ends.
 "We are more careful after the show stops taping to keep in close contact with everybody," he explains.
 "We keep an eye on them.
 We had a woman on Below Deck who needed psychological counseling after the show… There were danger signs, she was crying out for help in different ways, and we made sure she got professional counseling."

 Survivor casting producer Wincheski says the long-running CBS reality hit grows "more and more cautious" with each passing season, even though it means they sometimes lose out on "amazing" candidates.
 But in reality TV, as in life, you simply cannot eliminate every risk.
 "People are people.
 They have free will," says Wincheski.
 "It's hard to know what anyone's going to do."
-The show recently found that out that out the hard way when it pulled contestant Dan Spilo from the game following complaints that he engaged in unwanted touching during the Island of the Idols season in 2019.
+The show recently found that out the hard way when it pulled contestant Dan Spilo from the game following complaints that he engaged in unwanted touching during the Island of the Idols season in 2019.
 It was the first time the show has ever removed a player due to inappropriate behavior.

 The network had a casting snafu incident of a different sort in 2017 when Big Brother season 19 contestant Megan Lowder, then 28, suffered severe anxiety and "self-evicted" eight days into shooting.
 "I couldn't eat, I couldn't keep food down," recalls Lowder.
 "I was having hallucinations.
 It was bad.
 The show doctor came and took me to the hospital."
 What producers didn't know at the time was that Lowder, who served in the U.S. Navy prior to her time on Big Brother, was suffering from PTSD which she says began when she was sexually assaulted while stationed in Norfolk, Virginia.
 Producers didn't know because she didn't tell them — a decision she made, says Lowder, because someone on the show advised her not to.